1,000+ Opportunities

 Bicycle Compatible Roadways and Bikeways Planning and Design Guidelines Special Provisions for State Aid Projects Learn About NJDOT’s Bikeways Grant Program YouTube Video (featuring Gibbsboro Mayor Ed Campbell) FHWA Proven Safety Countermeasures FY 2026 Bikeways Grant Awards FY 2025 Bikeways Grant Awards FY 2024 Bikeways Grant Awards FY 2023 Bikeways Grant Awards FY 2022 Bikeways Grant Awards FY 2021 Bikeways Grant Awards FY 2020 Bikeways Grant Awards FY 2019 Bikeways Grant Awards Need help or have a question?

-Based on current listing details, eligibility includes: New Jersey counties and municipalities; facilities must have no restrictions on hours of use and projects must not be under consideration for other state or federal aid programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Jersey counties and municipalities; facilities must have no restrictions on hours of use and projects must not be under consideration for other state or federal aid programs.
+Confirm the full requirements in the official notice before applying.